Operational Assessment: Hillcrest Health System – Waco, TX

 Initially, Hillcrest Health System leadership requested the services of Community Hospital Consulting (CHC Consulting), the management and consulting arm of CHC, to help them evaluate the operations of Hillcrest Baptist Medical Center, a 236-bed acute care facility.
 The Hillcrest leadership team wanted to compare their performance to a series of benchmarks in order to identify improvements that would positively impact their bottom line.

-“We looked for opportunities for greater productivity and cost savings, while keeping quality of care ‘front and center’ for the organization,” says Wilson Weber, executive vice president and chief operating officer for CHC.
+“We looked for opportunities for greater productivity and cost savings, while keeping quality of care ‘front and center’ for the organization,” says Wilson Weber, Senior Consultant for CHC.

 “CHC delivered on their promises and helped our organization implement a plan that has saved us over $16 million.”